natalymr/SofwareDesign/README.md

 The diagram below describes the program execution.
 ![Activity diagram](./diagram_act.png)
-This is kind of activity diagram.
+This is kind of an activity diagram.